 I find it super helpful to use a matte screen protector on my iPad.
 It helps to reduce fingerprints and other oily marks on your iPad – meaning the pencil will move more smoothly across the screen – and also helps create a slightly more textured surface, which can feel a little more natural to letter on than the shiny screen.
 On top of that, doing videos without one on is a nightmare – screen glare anyone?!.
 Again, you can pick these up for just a few dollars from Amazon and eBay, but they can make a huge improvement to your lettering and iPad usability.
 (The links below are affiliate links, I earn a commission if you purchase via them)

 I do all of my iPad lettering in the Procreate app.
-And my number one tip, particularly if you’re just starting out, is to make sure the streamline is at 100%!
+And my number one tip, particularly if you’re just starting out, is to make sure the streamline is at 90% or higher!
 It will help smooth out your lines and create lovely letter shapes.
 You can find Streamline under the Stroke tab in the brush settings (screenshot below).

 On top of that, getting great brushes makes a huge difference.
 You can find free brushes that are great for lettering, as well as buy them from online marketplaces and individual letters.